tflori/dependency-injector/README.md

 ## What is a dependency

 Something that your application needs to work correct.
-For example an instance of `Calculator` or `Config`.
+For example an instance of `Calculator` or `Config` or an object that implements `CacheInterface`.

 ## Basic usage